 Drywall panels have different sizes, and the cost of each panel will depend on its size and thickness.
 The size commonly used in residential properties is a 4×8 panel.
 There are also bigger sized panels available, namely 4×12 and 4×16, but these are more challenging to install for a DIYer, so only professional installers typically use them.

 A single 4×8 panel has a minimum price of $9, while the price of the bigger panels starts at $16.

 Panels also have varying sizes for specific purposes.
 A 1/4″ drywall normally used for repairs and overlay costs $11 on average, the 1/2″ sheet best for walls and ceilings is normally priced between $10 to $20, while the 5/8” drywall primarily for fireproofing has an average price of $13 per panel.

 There are also different types for specific purposes, such as:

 - Mold-resistant – $13 to $15

 - Soundproof – $50

 Do note that the prices indicated are the cost per panel.

-Insulation is also a must on walls, and if you are replacing your lath and plaster wall with drywall, chances are you are installing it for the first time.
-Expect to spend between $0.75 to $1 per square foot of insulation on walls.
+Insulation is also a must, and if you are replacing your lath and plaster with drywall, chances are you are installing it for the first time.
+Expect to spend between $0.75 to $1 per square foot of insulation.

 Before you can move back in to your home, cleanup is a must, unless you are willing to live with all the dust.
 A single pass of sweeping, mopping, or vacuuming is not enough to thoroughly rid your home of dust and debris afterwards.
 And because of the health hazards associated with lead and asbestos exposure, you must make sure that all the dust is removed.